Shagshag/prestashop-documentation/PaymentCCCore.md

 * Class name: PaymentCCCore
-* Namespace:
 * Parent class: [OrderPayment](OrderPaymentCore)
 * **Warning:** this class is **deprecated**.
 This means that this class will likely be removed in a future version.
-* This class is defined in [classes/PaymentCC.php line 33](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/PaymentCC.php#33)
+* This class is defined in [classes/PaymentCC.php line 33](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/PaymentCC.php#L33)